harendra-kumar/concise-haskell/syntax.rst

 case-mapped functions.
 Case analysis is a mechanism to navigate through the choices (values) represented by an algebraic data type and map them to outputs.

-A `case` expression is the only way (except syntactic sugars) to perform a case analysis by deconstructing an algebraic data type via `pattern matching` and mapping the individual deconstructions to corresponding output expressions.
+A `case` expression is the fundamental way (others are syntactic sugars on top of case) to perform a case analysis by deconstructing an algebraic data type via `pattern matching` and mapping the individual deconstructions to corresponding output expressions.

 Case Expression
 ~~~~~~~~~~~~~~~